The openESEA Modelling Language for Ethical, Social and Environmental Accounting: Technical Report: Explanation of the Metaclasses

 \subsection{Organisation}

-A social entity that is goal-directed, is designed as a deliberately structured and coordinated activity system, and is linked to the external environment (Daft, 2010).
-Within this research, we are interested in organisations that apply ESEA methods.
+A social entity that is goal-directed, is designed as a deliberately structured and coordinated activity system, and is linked to the external environment \cite{daft2015organization}.
+Within this research, we are interested in organisations that apply ESGA methods.

 Such organisations can have many different natures (for profit, vs non-profit), legal entity types (limited societies, associations, cooperatives) and belong to different sectors (e.g. utilities, information and communication technology, education, development aid, government).
 We assume them to be responsible organisations, who care about their organisational ethics and their social and environmental impacts.